vikvikvr/know-how/React/Lifecycle.md

 };
 ```

-We might want to execute some actions only when a specific part of the state changes.
+We might want to execute some actions only **when a specific 🔍 part of the state changes**.

 ```js
 const Component = (props) => {